adrianlshaw/adrianlshaw.github.com/_posts/2015-1-9-Docker-Container-Madness.md

   dircolors: command not found
   root@host:/#
 {% endhighlight %}

 Huh?
-You now have root.
+You now have root on the host.
 What kind of messed up world is this?
-I can read/write to any file:
+I can read/write to any file on the host:

 {% highlight bash %}
   root@host:/# rm -rf /*